-in the region, highlighting how one country often blames its neighbours for their economic or environmental woes.
+The newspapers tend to focus on the increasing tensions among the countries in the region, highlighting how one country often blames its neighbours for their economic or environmental woes.
 The Euphrates-Tigris basin is a connected ensemble of ecosystems and communities.
 Each country sharing the bay has instead decided to manage their territories as an isolated, unconnected part of the broader system.
 This has led to a lack of cooperation and unsustainable use of the basin's natural resources, leading to severe environmental degradation that will be the legacy for the next generation.
 The tensions have caused a dispute between the three countries (Turkey, Syria, and Iraq), with the downstream hosting the Turkish oppositions that supports them to create more pressure on the Turkish government.
 Military bases have been built close to the borders of each country, reflecting the adopted escalation policy.
-The issuelinkage strategy has led Turkey to implement more water projects without consultation with the downstream. low. which eventually causes severe drought and environmental degradation.
+The issuelinkage strategy has led Turkey to implement more water projects without consultation with the downstream, which eventually causes severe drought and environmental degradation.
 As a result of the geopolitical disputes and the desertification, the downstream people have been displaced.
-Intensive and successive waves of immigrants' flow to Europe from the Middle East causes global security concerns, demographic and cultural challenges, and increased tension between Europe d) People and newspaper headlines:
+Intensive and successive waves of immigrants' flow to Europe from the Middle East causes global security concerns, demographic and cultural challenges, and increased tension between Europe and Turkey where the former blames the latter for lack of border control.